Embodiment

 A good sign of realised emptiness, is that it creates a sense of humility, open-mindedness and curiosity about other people’s experience; as well as a deep relaxation that you can’t really get things wrong.

-In this guide, when I say mindfulness I am mostly talking about a sense of clear awareness, where you feel that you are able to stay open to receiving experience as it is, as well as being able to see it clearly.
+In this guide, when I say mindfulness I am mostly talking about a sense of clear awareness, where you feel that you are able to stay open to receiving experience as it is.

 This is inextricably linked to the heart state of friendliness, or loving kindness.
 Your heart and mind work together to create an open, spacious and welcoming mood combined with a clear-seeing.